The Neutral Ally

-The Thorunn Affair
+Thorunn affair

-In 1917 a German merchant ship under a German flag was sighted off Langesund.
-To protect Norwegian territorial waters, Royal Norwegian Navy deployed two torpedo boats by the names of Raket and Orm.
-A warning shot was fired from one of the Norwegian boats, and the German merchant ship was ordered to sail into Langesund.
-Shortly afterward, a German submarine arrived and gave orders to the German merchant ship that ran counter to those issued by Norway.
-Under pressure from the Norwegian ships, the German merchant ship was taken into Langesund, and the submarine was driven off.
+In 1917, a German merchant ship was sighted off Langesund.
+To protect Norwegian territorial waters, the Royal Norwegian Navy deployed the torpedo boats Raket and Orm to intercept the merchant ship.
+A warning shot was fired from one of the Norwegian torpedo boats, and the German ship was ordered to sail into Langesund.
+Shortly afterward, a German U-boat arrived and gave orders to the German merchant ship that ran counter to those issued by Norway.
+Under pressure from the Norwegian torpedo boats, the German merchant ship sailed into Langesund, and the U-boat was driven off.